symeonp/forty-jekyll-theme/_posts/2020-12-08-phonebook-uaf-analysis.md

 <img src="{{site.url}}/assets/images/memory_alloc.png">

-As expected the memory brekapoint was hit.
+As expected the memory breakpoint was hit.
 We are just before free'ing that memory, and from the disassembly we can see the <b>KERNELBASE!GlobalFree</b> function gets only one parameter:

     push    dword ptr [edi+0Ch]